djotaku/adventofcode/2020/Day_13/README.md

 I kept trying variations on GCD and LCM, but I couldn't find anything that would modulo cleanly with the answer for the unit test.
 This would give me a faster way to count up than by the first number.
 (Counting up by the largest number didn't work.)

+While waiting for it to solve, I looked at AoC and remembered being told about Chinese Remainder Theorem and how I just couldn't make heads or tails of any of the examples I found online.

+But I did see someone say there was a day to split it up so that you're only considering 2 busses at a time.

 ## What I Learned

 ### Generic